openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 * Should the newsletter become a benefit of this program?
 If not, what are some ways we can incentivize membership?
 Will people join just to show their support for our projects?
 * What should the income from the supporter program go towards?
-* Is there a way we could incentivize members through the ability to have a way to directly contact the maintainers of each individual project?
-Or possibly a Slack group?